-Each one of the default WordPress user roles have different capabilities.
-For example, Authors can publish and manage their own posts whereas Contributors can write and manage their own posts but cannot publish them.
+Each one of the default WordPress user roles have different capabilities or permissions.
+For example, Authors are granted a set of permissions that allow them tocan publish and manage their own posts whereas Contributors can write and manage their own posts but cannot publish them.

 When you install WooCommerce to your WordPress site, you’ll notice it automatically adds two user roles – Customer and Shop Manager.